eoghanfurlong/MVCinjQueryMobile/README.md

 			background-size:100% 100%;
 		}

-This file will override the jQuery Mobile styles that are applied and style our icon as necessary.
+This file will override the jQuery Mobile styles that are applied and style our icons as necessary.

 ## Step 2
 In the home.html file in the views directory, add the following code to the content div:

 		<div>